wuxxin/infra-shared/README.md

 You have just created two TLS Certificates and an SSH Keypair in a very fancy way!

-To see what else you can do with it, continue reading or look at:
+To see what else you can do with it, continue reading or look at [examples](examples/)
-- look at https://github.com/wuxxin/example_infra for usage in an example project
-- also see the [jupter notebooks](https://github.com/wuxxin/example_infra/notebooks) there for interactive pulumi, mqtt and homeassistant examples
+- also see the [jupyter notebooks](examples/notebooks/) for interactive pulumi, mqtt and homeassistant examples

 ### Features

 Components for

-- Fedora-CoreOS Linux - updating, minimal, monolithic, container-focused operating system
+- **Fedora-CoreOS Linux** - updating, minimal, monolithic, container-focused operating system
-    - Setup, Bootstrap and Reconfiguration of CoreOS with Jinja templated butane files
+    - Setup, Bootstrap and Reconfiguration of CoreOS with **Jinja templated butane** files
     - **Reconfiguration**: `coreos-update-config*`
         - Fast (~4s) reconfiguration based on `butane2salt.jinja` translation
     - **Single Container**: `podman-systemd.unit`